 Introduction:

-The Gambia's Berending Kumpo dance originated from the 'Cassa'
+Gambia's Berending Kumpo dance originated from the 'Cassa' sub-group

-colour and cover the dancer from head to toe.
-The other feature is a
+the dancer from head to toe.
+The other feature is a stick which

-stick which is secured to the performer's head which he uses to spin
+is secured to the performer's head which he uses to spin almost

 an ensemble of metal bells, singers and drums.

-the mask is to protect Jola villages from bad supernatural forces,
+The purpose of the mask is to protect Jola villages from bad supernatural

 |